 Dr. Patrick Walsh is an Associate Professor of Sport Management in the David B. Falk College of Sport and Human Dynamics at Syracuse University.
-Previously he held faculty positions at Indiana University and the University of Miami (Florida).
+He took over as director of Falk College’s Sport Venue and Event Management graduate program in Summer 2022.
+Previously, he held faculty positions at Indiana University and the University of Miami (Florida).

-Prior to entering academia, Dr. Walsh worked in marketing with the NFL’s Buffalo Bills, and was an associate with Velocity Sports and Entertainment (now Team Epic/MKTG), where he developed and executed strategic marketing plans for a number of today’s top sponsors of professional and collegiate sport properties.
+Prior to entering academia, Dr. Walsh worked in marketing with the NFL’s Buffalo Bills, and was an associate with Velocity Sports and Entertainment (now MKTG), where he developed and executed strategic marketing plans for a number of today’s top sponsors of professional and collegiate sport properties.

 Sport brand management, brand extensions, rebranding, new media marketing.

 SPM 446 – Senior Seminar in Sport Revenue Management and Operations

 SPM 614 – Foundations of Sport Venue and Event Management

 SPM 635 – Marketing of Sport Venues and Events

 SPM 655 - Practicum in Sport Venue and Event Management

 - Dees, W., Walsh, P., McEvoy, C., McKelvey, S., Mullin, B.J., Hardy, S., & Sutton, W.A.
 (2021).
 Sport Marketing (5th ed.).
 Human Kinetics.